Table of contents for Hartley on the Rocking Horse by Alice Neel.

 Motherhood and a professional painting career aren’t easy to swing.
 That’s even more true when doing both at the same time in a small apartment.
 This situation points out the “awful” part Neel spoke about.
 It’s a relentless push and pull for women with children to create art at home.
 The work calls.
 But childrens’ cries are more compelling.
 When both share the same room …drama ensues.
 Alice Neel portrayed this in Hartley on the Rocking Horse.
 She revealed her two sides in this one painting: artist and mother.
 That’s what makes this a special piece.

 Neel uses a traditional method for this revelation.
 She paints herself in a mirror.
 This technique parallels the classic painting Las Meninas by Diego Velázquez.
 The Spanish master also painted his own reflection into that portrait.
 It shows his place within the royal household he portrayed.
 Neel was familiar with Art History.
 So, this was likely a conscious painting choice.
 In Hartley on the Rocking Horse she’s at work; arm lifted with a paintbrush.
 It echoes the Diego Velázquez pose in his masterpiece.
-Neel also puts herself way at the back of the space – like Velázquez does in Las Meninas.
+Neel also puts herself way at the back of the space – like Velázquez did in Las Meninas.
 Both of the artists show themselves in the act of creation.
 Of course, Neel produced both the painting itself and the boy in it.
 In fact, she also found the rocking horse on the sidewalk and refurbished it.
 So, she’s a three time creator in this piece.

 Time and Attention with Alice Neel